Free Research Preview. DrugChatter may produce inaccurate information.

 What is Tigecycline?

-Tigecycline is a semi-synthetic antibiotic that belongs to the tetracycline class of antibiotics.
+Tigecycline is a glycylcycline antibiotic, a subclass of tetracyclines.
 It was first approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).
-Tigecycline's unique structure, which includes a glycylcycline ring, allows it to evade the resistance mechanisms of many bacteria, making it an attractive option for the treatment of multidrug-resistant infections.
+Tigecycline's mechanism of action involves inhibiting protein synthesis by binding to the 30S ribosomal subunit, thereby preventing bacterial growth.

-Tigecycline's broad-spectrum activity is its most striking feature.
-It has been shown to be effective against a wide range of bacteria, including:
+Tigecycline's broad-spectrum activity sets it apart from other antibiotics.
+It has been shown to be effective against a wide range of Gram-positive and Gram-negative bacteria, including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus faecalis (VRE), and Pseudomonas aeruginosa.

 Comparison to Other Antibiotics

 So, how does tigecycline's broad-spectrum activity compare to other antibiotics?
-Let's take a look at some of its key competitors:
+Let's take a closer look at some of its competitors.

 Conclusion